 For security reasons the control room is not contactable by the public.
 Please report all incidents to Northamptonshire Police on 101.
 They will liaise with the CCTV Control Room staff.

-Northampton Borough Council operates a strict Code of Practice, modelled on the Home Office approved code.
+We operate a strict Code of Practice, modelled on the Home Office approved code.
 This covers all aspects of CCTV operation including the operators' use of the cameras with regards to privacy issues.